-Limited Liability is a form of legal protection for shareholders and owners that prevents individuals from being held personally responsible for their Company debts or financial losses.
-By separating the finances of the owners and the business, the business becomes responsible for its liabilities, debts, and financial losses.
-This distinction creates legal protection for owners and shareholders, who are under no legal obligation to pay any debts or cover any losses if the business were to fail.
+Limited Liability is a form of legal protection for the shareholders, and owners that protects individuals from being held personally responsible for their Company debts or financial losses.
+By the action of separating the finances of the owners and the business, the business becomes responsible for its own liabilities, debts, and financial losses.
+This distinction creates legal protection for owners and shareholders, who would be under no legal obligation to pay any debts or cover any losses if the business were to fail.

 8. Is the trademark automatically protected on the registration of the company?

-No, trademark registration is completely different from company registration.
-The incorporation of a Private Limited Company doesn’t provide trademark protection.
+No, trademark registration is a completely different process from company registration.
+The mere act of incorporating a Private Limited Company doesn’t provide trademark protection.
 In order to obtain trademark protection, it is essential to get it registered differently in order to protect it.

 9. Who is the Registrar of Companies (ROC)?

 ROC is a Government Office, to whom the responsibility of the registration of the companies is entrusted.
 Every State has one ROC office except Maharashtra and Tamil Nadu where there are two ROC offices.
-In Maharashtra, companies are registered with Mumbai & Pune ROC.
+In Maharashtra, companies can be registered with Mumbai and Pune ROC.
 In Tamil Nadu, companies can be incorporated at either the Chennai and/or the Coimbatore ROCs.
-In all other States like Delhi, there is only one ROC office, like at Bangalore, Hyderabad, and so on.
+In all other States like Delhi, there is only one ROC office.

 10. Is Private Limited Incorporation to be renewed every year?